20 Cool Summer Activities In Korea: Korean Summer 2024

 Food stalls by the Han River at night

 The Han River is the perfect place for summer activities in Korea, both day and night.
 During the day it’s a great place to see local Seoulites enjoying a picnic on the grass, riding, skating, swimming, and generally relaxing.
+At night the area comes alive with music, food trucks, night markets, and people enjoying the warmer evening weather you find during summer in Korea.

 For those who want a cheap night out, head to the convenience stores by the exit of Yeouinaru Station (Line 5 / Purple Line) and grab some discount beers and instant ramyeon noodles or gimbap.
 Relax by the river and enjoy the peaceful summer night.